-Nonprogrammable calculators are permitted if previously approved for use by course faculty, adjunct faculty, Semester Leader, or Coordinator.
+Nonprogrammable calculators are permitted if previously approved for use by course faculty, adjunct faculty, Semester Leader, or Associate Dean of Nursing.

-A late arriving student will be seated by course faculty, adjunct faculty, Semester Leader or Coordinator.
+A late arriving student will be seated by course faculty, adjunct faculty, Semester Leader or Associate Dean of Nursing.
 Examination will begin and end promptly at scheduled time.
 A late arriver will not be allowed to enter the classroom for testing, if a classmate has exited the examination room.
 No additional time will be allowed to complete the examination for late arrivers.